DFE-Digital/get-information-about-pupils/docs/integration-tests/cosmosdb-docker-emulator.md

 ## Issue: CosmosDb certificate hostname limited to `localhost` as a valid hostname

+This forces us to use `networkmode:host` because any container trying to connect with the cosmosdb-container will fail SAN.

+- TODO can we use either of `/alternativenames=$EMULATOR_IP_ADDRESS,$EMULATOR_OTHER_IP_ADDRESSES` as indicated by start.sh
+- TODO alternative to run the tests in the cosmosdb container so it can resolve localhost
+- TODO alternative provide our own self-signed certificate for the emulator to use - see regenerate everytime issue ^^
+- TODO Alternative to extend the existing certificate with SAN

 Proof
-Document need to use networkmode:host to ensure Alternative to run the tests in the cosmosdb container so it can resolve localhost Alternative to extend the certificate with SAN OR provide our own self-signed certificate (see regenerate everytime issue)